-According to various studies to assess the effectiveness of lifting shoes, they DO help greatly in improving your performance.
+According to various studies to assess the effectiveness of high top bodybuilding shoes, they DO help greatly in improving your performance.

-Another 2012 study found that using the right shoe for lifting will help you activate more muscles during lifts, which also help in increasing your gains!
+Another 2012 study found that using the right shoe for lifting will help you activate more muscles during lifts, which also helps in increasing your gains!